turingschool/curriculum/source/projects/blogger.markdown

 $ git push
 {% endterminal %}

 If you are not happy with the code changes you have implemented in this iteration, you don't have to throw the whole project away and restart it.
-You can use GitHub's reset --hard functionality to roll back to your first commit, and retry this iteration from there.
+You can use Git's reset command to roll back to your first commit, and retry this iteration from there.
 To do so, in your terminal, type in:

 {% terminal %}
 $ git log